 The Broken Plate

-If you dropped a plate & broke it in halfn& one of the halves broke in half again, could you still use the full half?
-Yes you could, but you wouldn't be able to fit as much on the plate.
+If we dropped a plate & broke it in half & one of the halves broke in half again, could we still use the full half?
+Yes we could, but we wouldn't be able to fit as much on the plate.
 The full half represents the physical aspects of behaviour that we have been taught to focus on.
 The other two pieces represent the mental & emotional aspects of behaviour, but the pieces are still not equal in size & therefore are out of balance

 A horse that trips & stumbles is first, disconnected from the handler & secondly from their feet.
 They are lost in their own fearful thoughts as we humans do when we're worried about something.
-How many times have you tripped & stumbled because you were lost in your own uncomfortable thoughts or worries?
-Would stepping over obstacles help you let go of your unbalanced emotions & therefore solve your tripping problem?
+How many times have we tripped & stumbled because we were lost in our own uncomfortable thoughts or worries?
+Would stepping over obstacles help us let go of our unbalanced emotions & therefore solve your tripping problem?
 No. It's not about the tripping, it's about the thoughts & emotions.